ron-arbo/cs326-final-omega/Docs/milestone3.md

 # *Rough* Breakdown of Work
 Note that we have two methods for the put(), get(), and del() operations.
 One for projects, and one for profiles.
 Their implementation is very similar.
 Creation of database and connection in code: Aryan
-put() Method: Mostly Aryan, Small Part Ron get() Method: Mostly Ron, Small Part Aryan
+put() Method: Mostly Aryan, Small Part Ron
+get() Method: Mostly Ron, Small Part Aryan
 del() Method: Ron
-Incorporation of Radio Buttons into DB: TJ
 find() Method: Mostly Aryan, Small Part TJ
+find() Essentially uses get() to retrieve a list of projects in the database to display in our HTML
+Adding radio button selections from HTML into DB entries: TJ